Ayushrf/Spotify-Clone-/Songs/Songs.md

 ## 📂 Notes

-- This list reflects the songs currently shown as demo cards in the UI.
 - Actual audio files are not streamed or hosted due to actual host limitations.
 - Song images, titles, and artists are for educational/demo purposes only.